cyborgchirag/orbit-tasks/README.md

 GitHub: **[@cyborgchirag](https://github.com/cyborgchirag)**

 ---
-## 🙏 Acknowledgements
+## 🤝 Acknowledgements

-Special thanks to **ChatGPT (OpenAI)** for mentoring, explaining concepts, debugging issues, and providing guidance throughout the development of this project.
+Special thanks to ChatGPT (OpenAI) for mentoring, explaining concepts, debugging issues, and providing guidance throughout the development of this project.

-The project was designed and coded by **Chirag Jain**, with ChatGPT serving as a learning companion and mentor.
+The project was designed and coded by Chirag Jain, with ChatGPT serving as a learning companion and mentor.

 ---
 ## 🏢 Company